vlandham/new_monsters/out/new_monsters.md

 # Tricky Witches

 Tricky Witches dressed as cats.
 Lay in the sun on my door mat.

 They stretch and purr, hiss and scratch.
 All the while, evil plans they hatch.

 They want to steal me.
 Put me in a stew
 To make a special witches brew.

 They are making magic to take away their old.
 Make them young, or so I'm told.

 My parents don't have a clue
 of the terrible things they're up to.

 My mother likes their soft fur.
 She pets them to here them purr.

 My father likes when they catch mice.
 He thinks they're helpful, thinks they're nice.

 They don't fool me, I have a bag.
 I'll capture up those two old hags.

 Take them to the river and then,
 Well, you can guess how they will end.

+# Benjamin Bies

+Benjamin Bies, covered in flies
+He'll give you a lick
+Try to make you sick
+He's someone to truly despise.

+Benjamin Bies, oh how he lies
+He'll give you first pick
+Of whats in his pocket
+The bite's a terrible surprise.

+Benjamin Bies, he never dies
+He'll give you a prick
+With his scorpion stick
+With a laugh he's gone at sunrise.

+Benjamin Bies, sits in disguise
+He'll look sweet and slick
+But don't fall for that trick
+He would love to be your demise.

+# The Monster Who Eats Socks

+In the back of your closet
+Where you may not look
+Behind your play clothes
+That fell from the hook
+In the darkest of corners
+In a forgotten shoe box
+Lives a tiny little creature--
+The monster who eats socks

+It may eat just one
+Or it may eat a pair
+Sometimes just a toe
+Is all it will dare
+To ingest and digest
+For supper or lunch
+Or maybe a special
+Saturday brunch

+So clever and sly
+So timid and shy
+As quick as a fox
+The monster who eats socks.

+# The Mud Monster

+The darkening skies warn of impeding danger
+With lightening and thunder announcing the stranger
+Darting about behind clouds holding back rain
+Waiting for just the right moment to appear once again
+Then, as the raindrops fall to the ground
+As if by magic the monster seems all around
+First a puddle or two where the ground is so bare
+Then like a lake or an ocean almost everywhere
+Ready to glob onto goulashes and boots
+To catch a ride as into homes we scoot
+Appearing from nowhere upon the kitchen floor
+Upon the throw rug leading by the front door
+Up the stairs it follows me now
+Into my room
+...Mud Monster how?
+How do you come so oozy and wet
+Find a good place to become hardened and set
+Show the whole world just where I've gone
+Through puddles and fields on my way home
+Oh, Mud Monster you're such a pain
+I'm glad you only come when it rains.

+# The Dragon of Mount Rainier

+The last great dragon
+of the world
+Lives on Mount Rainier

+And though it's slept
+a long long time
+It will soon wake, I fear

+The dragon is long
+tall, and wide
+with tough scales, bright green

+And every story
+I've heard of him
+say he is cruel and quite mean

+The dragon, its said
+killed a thousand men
+and dragged them to his cave

+Ate a hundred
+right then and there
+piled the rest of to save